 I provide money for some and advice for all – I’ll help you with the boring logistics so you can focus on the fun, creative parts.

 If you want to know more or attempt one of these for yourself, email email@example.com.

 First Amendment Free Food Festival

 Can you really teach Constitutional rights by beating up a rabbi, bum-rushing Amnesty International, then sitting down for lunch?
 Hell, yeah!
 More than two dozen schools have already done so.
 (Here’s one.)
 Offer your students a free meal in exchange for signing away their First Amendment rights.

 Can you teach journalism ethics through gambling?
 Hell, yeah!
 The game is Texas Hold’em, except the faces of the cards have entries from SPJ’s Code of Ethics.
 Some entries are repeated on different cards.
 (There are thankfully more cards than rules in the Code.)
 Find the matches, win 100 chips.

 Will Write for Food

-For the third year in a row, 20 college journalists ate dinner at a homeless shelter, then took over the second-largest homeless newspaper in the nation – and wrote, shot, and designed it all in one weekend.
+20 college journalists eat dinner at a homeless shelter, then take over the second-largest homeless newspaper in the nation – and write, shoot, and design it all in one weekend.
 We pay for your food, travel, and hotel, although you won’t be sleeping much.
 Wanna join us?
 Details here.

 The Unethical Press